openlawlibrary/taf/specification/taf-spec.md

 attacker might be capable of uploading a new GPG key to a platform like GitHub, pushing malicious commits, altering user permissions, or even rewriting the repository's history through force-pushes.
-These vulnerabilities highlight the need for additional security measures beyond what Git natively offers.
+These vulnerabilities highlight the need for additional security measures beyond what Git and hosting platforms offer.

 Furthermore, ongoing concerns about Git's reliance on the SHA-1 hashing algorithm, known for its vulnerability to collision attacks where two different inputs can yield the same hash output, remain significant.